SpendNode Vendor Rating

 | ADA | Cardano |

-When you swipe, Binance instantly converts the selected asset from your wallet to BRL at the prevailing market rate plus 0.9% conversion fee.
+When you swipe, Binance instantly converts the selected asset from your wallet at the prevailing market rate plus the app-disclosed conversion fee.
 You choose which asset to spend from within the app.

 Technology: Spend-From-Flexible-Earn